Frequently Asked Questions

 Depending on your study habits and available time, this entire program can be completed in as little as 4-6 weeks.

-WHERE CAN I PURCHASE THE TRAINING MANUAL?
+WHERE CAN I PURCHASE THE STUDY GUIDE?

 DO I NEED TO FINISH ESTHETICIAN SCHOOL BEFORE I CAN SIT FOR THE NATIONAL ESTHETICIAN EXAM?